mpontillo/aoi/README.md

 same name, consistent MAC addresses are used, which should cause `dnsmasq` to hand out consistent IP addresses as well.

+### `get-virsh-bridge`

+Gets the name of a virsh bridge, based on the virsh network name.

 ### `ussh`

 The `ussh` utility stands for **Untrusted SSH**.
 It is a wrapper that allows